0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough-part-2.md

 > size of the trail being imported to Athena.
 {: .prompt-info }

 Now, we can begin our investigation!
-Open up a new tab within the query editor and locate the initial CloudTrail event that likely produced the alert:
+Navigate to Athena in the AWS console, open up a new tab within the query editor, choose the newly created workgroup using the dropdown in the top-right and locate the initial CloudTrail event that likely produced the alert:

 ```sql
 select eventtime, useridentity, eventsource, eventname, awsregion, sourceipaddress, useragent, requestparameters, tlsdetails